 I wanna share another great idea which spawned from eyeballs by day, crafts by night.
 She had used some mini clothespins and painted super cute snowmen on them.
 Then used them as mini clippies.
-Well, I've been making a lot of magnets lately so I wandered if I could get a strong enough magnet on these and it be able to hold notes and such on a refrigerator without falling, without looking silly.
+Well, I've been making a lot of magnets lately so I wondered if I could get a strong enough magnet on these and it be able to hold notes and such on a refrigerator without falling, without looking silly.

 And here's how I started.
 Here's the plain wooden clothespins found at the Dollar Mart for $1.19 for a pack of 50!
 SUPER DEAL!